sulagnag/Udacity-Deep-Reinforcement-Learning-p3-collaboration-and-competition/report.md

 # Udacity-Deep-Reinforcement-Learning-p3-collaboration-and-competition - Tennis environemnt

 ## The solution
-This tennis environment can be seen as an extension of the reacher environment where 20 agents were trained all together.
+This tennis environment can be seen as an extension of the reacher environment where 20 agents were trained all together using DDPG.
 In this case we have to train 2 agents.
 A good place to start is therefore the DDPG algorithm with 2 agents.

 ### Initial experiments